srcimon/screwbox/README.md

 ## Getting started

-1. Create a new Maven project and add ScrewBox Core Dependency (Java 21 required):
+1. Create a new Maven project and add `screwbox-core` dependency (Java 21 required):

     ``` xml
     <dependency>